More than four out of five consumers believe personalization has at least some influence on what they purchase so start customizing content today.

 A good CMS with content personalization features will dynamically present content to anonymous visitors based on what is happening right now on the site which may be different to their last visit.
 This contrasts with the use of stored profile data only that doesn’t account for changes over time or utilize the behavioral data over the profile data.
 For example, stored profile data might indicate someone is interested in cheese, but their current session on site suggests an interest in chocolate.
 The CMS should present content on chocolate not cheese on this occasion.
 This is also where the use of simple pop up questions can help clarify interest and intent and used to tweak relevant content delivery.

-It’s an exciting time for content personalization and Web site stakeholders have a significant opportunity to redefine how they manage their content.
-Taking the time to personalize content will reap the reward of better engagement and potentially much better customer acquisition and retention.
+It’s an exciting time for content personalization and website stakeholders have a significant opportunity to redefine how they manage their content.
+Taking the time to personalize content using data available to you will reap the reward of better engagement and potentially much better customer acquisition and retention.